kapusta/pzgps/packages/pzgps-preact/README.md

 This will build the prod assets and put them into the `build` directory.

-## Lint
+## There is code linting configured using eslint

-There is code linting configured using eslint which you can run with `npm run lint`.
+    npm run lint

 ## Testing with `mocha`, `karma`, `chai`, `sinon` via `phantomjs`